Elizabeth's Story

 In September 1942, on Adolf Hitler's direct orders, the German authorities began deporting civilians from the Channel Islands.
 Approximately 2,300 people were rounded up and sent to internment camps in Germany.
 The targets were primarily those born outside the islands — in England, Scotland, Wales, and Ireland.

-Elizabeth, born in Dublin, fell squarely into this category.
-She was deported to Biberach Internment Camp (officially designated Ilag V-B), located in the town of Biberach an der Riß in southern Germany.
+Both Elizabeth (born Dublin) and her new husband Alfred (born Worcestershire, England) fell squarely into this category.
+Their marriage of barely twelve months was followed straight into internment.
+Elizabeth was deported to Biberach Internment Camp (officially designated Ilag V-B), located in the town of Biberach an der Riß in southern Germany.

 Biberach Internment Camp